-Leukorrhea (also spelled leucorrhoea) might sound like an unpleasant medical condition, but it’s actually very important for keeping you, and the baby you’re growing, healthy: pregnancy discharge.
+Leukorrhea (also spelled leucorrhoea) might sound like an unpleasant medical condition, but it’s actually very important for keeping you and your baby healthy during pregnancy.

-Leukorrhea isn’t exclusively pregnancy discharge, but that’s when we tend to hear the word most often.
+But plot twist: Leukorrhea isn’t exclusively pregnancy discharge—it’s just when we tend to hear the word most often.

-Basically, it’s the stuff that comes out of your vagina when you’re not on your period.
+Basically, it’s the natural secretions that come out of your vagina when you’re not on your period.

 So, what does pregnancy discharge look like, why is leukorrhea so important, and does it ever need to be treated?